snitchbcc/articles/2021/3/snitch-articles-are-fictional.md

   - local
 ---

-In a shocking turn of events, sources from *The Snitch* have revealed what many have suspected for all along: all *Snitch* articles are entirely faked.
+In a shocking turn of events, sources from *The Snitch* have revealed what many have suspected all along: all *Snitch* articles are entirely faked.

 “I thought everything seemed a little strange at first,” said our source, “but the final straw came when I saw that no one else was saying that that cat was actually president.
 His name isn’t even Muffin; he's of that article’s writer's cats named Anatole!
 Oh God, everything is a lie!” he shouted before running away from the parking garage we met in.